shutas/shutasuzuki/exampleSite/content/about/_index.md

 type : "about"
 ---

-Shuta Suzuki is a cybersecurity professional at [Deloitte](https://www2.deloitte.com/us/en.html), working in New York City.
-He has extensive experience in Identity and Access Management (IAM).
+Shuta Suzuki is a cybersecurity professional at [Deloitte](https://www2.deloitte.com/us/en.html).
+He began his career in New York City where he gained extensive experience in the Identity and Access Management (IAM) space.

 Shuta earned his undergraduate degree in Computer Science from the [University of Michigan - Ann Arbor](https://umich.edu).
-He completed the computer security track with significant experience in cryptography.
+He completed the computer security track with significant exposure in cryptography.

-During his free time, Shuta likes to write Japanese calligraphy, attend idol concerts, and visit Disney parks.
+During his free time, Shuta likes to write Japanese calligraphy, visit Disney parks, and attend idol concerts.